ezpoSword/Roblox-FGFS_Executor/README.md

 ## 🛠 Developer
 This project was created by **FGFS - Captain Deniz**.
 ##
-## - status: 🔴🔁🔵 [V2 is coming but V1 closed!]
+## - status: V1:⚫ V2:🔵 [V2 is coming but V1 closed!]
 ##
 > [!IMPORTANT]
 >  What do the colors mean
 > 🟢 Working
 > 🟡 Fixing
 > 🔴 crash
-> ⚫ Not working right now and not interested these days
+> ⚪ Not working right now and not interested these days
+> ⚫ Deleted